 Why do we color our hair to cover the gray?

 And, for me, now at 53 – it’s every three weeks.
 I’ve taken to doing it myself to minimize the expense and the time (sitting at a hair salon for hours is a nightmare for me).
-I hate the idea of going grey.
-I fall into the category of women who want to stave off the ‘looking older’ thing.
+I hate the idea of going grey, especially us, women.
+And I fall into the category of women who want to stave off the ‘looking older’ thing.
 I make no apologies for it.
 But, I do get that making myself ‘invisible as an older woman’ can add to the problem.

 Ashton Applewhite in this NYTimes piece states:

 “When a group is invisible, so are the issues that affect it.
 Suppose the world saw how many we are, and how beautiful, I mused.
 Suppose we morphed together, in solidarity: the Year of Letting Our Hair Go Gray!
 It would be transformative!”